savannah-borst/Tidsbanken-case-API/README.md

 ## How To Use

 ### Swagger
-All endpoint documentation is available via this [website](https://api-tidsbanken-case.herokuapp.com/swagger-ui/index.html) hosted by Heroku.
+All endpoint documentation on Swagger is available via this [website](https://api-tidsbanken-case.herokuapp.com/swagger-ui/index.html) hosted by Heroku.

 ### Tidsbanken Vacation Management System
-The single page web application which consumes the API endpoints is available at this [website](https://morning-citadel-07481.herokuapp.com/login) which is also hosted by Heroku.
+The single page web application which consumes the API endpoints is available at this [website](https://morning-citadel-07481.herokuapp.com/login) hosted by Heroku.

 ## Built With
 [IntelliJ IDEA](https://www.jetbrains.com/idea/)